How to Interpret Biblical Prophecy

 Symbolic:

-That which stands for or represents something else: a visible sign or representation of an idea or quality or of another object.
-As object animal, action, the form of words, or whatever else is involved has a deeper spiritual meaning than a simple literal interpretation might suggest.
+That which stands for or represents something else: a visible sign or representation of an idea or quality or another object.
+An object animal, action, the form of words, or whatever else is involved has a deeper spiritual meaning than a simple literal interpretation might suggest.
 A symbol unlike a type is usually not prefigurative but rather represents something that already exists.

 Rhetoric: